ZipCPU/kimos/README.md

 The current project status is maintained pictorially [here, in the doc/ directory](doc/kimos-busblocks.png).
-The project has been assembled, and several of the key component tests already pass--as noted above and [in the diagram](doc/kimos-busblocks.png).
+The project has been assembled, and all of the key component tests pass--as noted above and [in the diagram](doc/kimos-busblocks.png).

 At present, the design is configured to use Xilinx's MIG controller.
 It